-Home networks hosting connected devices (like Google Home, home media servers, and Internet of Things devices) can be vulnerable to a type of attack known as DNS rebinding.
+Home networks hosting connected devices (like Google Nest speakers, home media servers, and Internet of Things devices) can be vulnerable to a type of attack known as DNS rebinding.
 To protect against these attacks, Google Wifi uses DNS Rebinding Protection, which blocks the use of private IP ranges by public domains.
 This feature is enabled by default on Google Wifi.

 However, some services require DNS rebinding to function.
 If you want to allow DNS rebinding on your local network, you can disable DNS Rebinding Protection by setting custom DNS servers at your own risk.